-Given how often I blog about saving money, and how I rail against wasting same, it’s only right that I should let you in on one of my dirty little secrets:
+I’m about to let you in on a little secret – I bought a mandoline that was a waste of money.
+Given how often I blog about saving money, and how I rail against wasting same, it’s only right that I should tell you this story.

 I have been known to waste money on kitchen gadgets.